-Your teen should limit the number of snacks they eat and drink--each time they consume foods and drinks that contain sugars or starches, their teeth are attacked by acids for 20 minutes or more.
-Eating a well-balanced diet from the five food groups can make a big difference in their dental health.
-For snacks, choose nutritious foods such as cheese, raw vegetables, plain yogurt or fruit.
+Your teen should limit the number of snacks he or she eats and drinks.
+Each time foods and drinks that contain sugars or starches are consumed, the teeth are attacked by acids for 20 minutes or more.
+Eating a well-balanced diet from the five food groups can make a big difference in dental health.
+For snacks, choose nutritious foods such as cheese, raw vegetables, plain yogurt, or fruit.

 Studies show that if people do not begin to use tobacco during adolescence, there is a good chance they never will.
-At Alexandria Children’s Dentistry, we are devoted to both the prevention of smoking, as well as providing a smoking cessation program for your teen if they have picked up the habit of smoking.
+At Alexandria Children’s Dentistry, we are devoted to both the prevention of smoking and providing a smoking cessation program for your teen if he or she has picked up the habit of smoking.

-Custom Fitted Whitening Trays
+Custom-Fitted Whitening Trays

-All eating disorders have health risks; the advanced cases may even lead to death.
+All eating disorders pose health risks; the advanced cases may even lead to death.
 Eating disorders associated with vomiting can erode the teeth because of stomach acid in the mouth.
 Other side effects of eating disorders are browning of the teeth, increased cavities, and thinning of the tooth enamel.

-Gum disease causes red swollen gums, bleeding of the gums tissues and bad breath.
-It is especially important for teenagers to brush twice a day with a fluoride toothpaste, floss at least once per day, eat a balanced diet, limit between meal snacks and visit us regularly for cleanings and check-ups.
+Gum disease causes red swollen gums, bleeding of the gums tissues, and bad breath.
+It is especially important for teenagers to brush twice a day with a fluoride toothpaste, floss at least once per day, eat a balanced diet, limit between-meal snacks, and visit us regularly for cleanings and checkups.

-Wisdom Teeth (3rd Year Molars)
+Wisdom Teeth (Third-Year Molars)